nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `Create PR` in the application (1 in the image below).
 If you are not able to find the task visibly, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.

-Enter the command `mark task 1` to mark the task as done.
+Then, enter the command `mark task 1`.

 If done successfully, you should see a cross appear beside the task named of `Merge PR`, under in the task list of the [current team section](#current-team-section) as shown below.